How to Get Purple Shampoo Out of Carpet | Most Simple Guide

 Step 06: As we’ve said earlier, purple shampoo stains can be very difficult to remove.
 If you come to realize that some of the stains are still there, don’t sweat.
 Rubbing alcohol is a magic stain remover and it doesn’t necessarily damage the carpet.

 So if required, damp clean cloth with rubbing alcohol and press it gently against the remaining stain.
-Then similarly like before, use dry cloths to blot the area carefully.
+Then similarly to before, use dry cloths to blot the area carefully.
 Repeat this process, and you won’t have to worry about the stains afterward.
 Finally, let it dry completely.

 Bonus tip: Using too many watery mixtures on the carpet can make it damp and dull.
 Consider taking care of that flattened situation and fluffing up your carpet to get it back to its original state.